Survey on Misbehavior Detection in Cooperative Intelligent Transportation Systems: Solved and Open Challenges

 \paragraph{Voting, pseudonyms and Sybil attacks} Many node-centric mechanisms rely on long-term identities to perform voting or other trust-based evaluation of data.
 The basic idea is simple: assuming that an event, such as an icy road, is detected by all passing vehicles and further assuming that the majority of vehicles is honest, a simple majority vote about whether the road is actually icy should reveal possible misbehavior.

 However, it is a common assumption that vehicles will use short-term pseudonyms for communication to protect privacy, as discussed in Section~\ref{sub:its-privacy}.
 Therefore, an important open issue is to build a scheme that performs voting using pseudonyms, while still providing the necessary resilience against Sybil attacks.
 A simple solution would be to require that a vehicle can only use one pseudonym at a time, but this assumption is disputable both from a practical and a privacy point of view.
 Although some work has already been done (see Section~\ref{sub:node_trust_based}), it is an open challenge to design a voting scheme where all participants can use arbitrary pseudonyms while still allowing to reveal multiple votes by the same vehicle.
 One possible solution for this challenge is to assume limited processing capabilities for the attacker and employ a cryptographic primitive called \acf{PoW}.
 As the name implies, this primitive allows a vehicle to prove that it has performed some amount of computation, and it is traditionally employed to hinder denial of service attacks.
 This works because the computation becomes exponentially harder and cannot be precomputed.
 One proposal to use \ac{PoW} mechanisms for \acp{cITS} is~\cite{Palomar2012-PoW}, which requires \ac{PoW} for evidence that an event actually occurred.
 The problem with these approaches is that they pose significant computational overhead, and thus cannot work in all situations.
+An alternative would be assuming a functioning revocation infrastructure with strong penalties.
+This significantly reduces the prevalence of malicious nodes, since they would be removed from the network, which reduces the required false negative rate.
+However, this does not protect the \ac{cITS} against stronger, irrational attacker models, since these will not care about penalties.